Information for Parents

 The DEVI School fees are CA$11,000 per school year.
 This includes tuition and full board ($10,500) , and, pocket money ($500).

 Once a child is admitted, a non-refundable deposit of $1,000 per child is required to secure a place in the school.
 The deposit must be received by March 21st, and, will be deducted from the fees, leaving a balance of $10,000 to pay.

-The remainder of the fees may be paid in two installments.
-The first installment of $5,000 is payable by June 1st, and the second installment of $5000 is payable by December 1st.
+The remainder of the fees shall be paid as follows: The first installment of $4,750 is payable by June 1st.
+Pocket money, $500, is payable by Sept 15, and the second installment of $4,750 is payable by December 1st.